 Starting to show well, but obviously has miles to go.
 The vintage works well for the classic Krug style as this is opulent and loaded with rich toasty fruit showing apple, citrus and toffee.
-Supported by great acidity and has barely started to develop. — a month ago
+Supported by great acidity and has barely started to develop. — 4 months ago

 Thanksgiving week with my in-laws.

 Nose has wood smoke, crushed rocks, deep purple fruits are very generous, ripe blackberry and plum are prominent.

 Palate has nice depth, sweet blackberry, black cherry, smoked ripe plum, confectionery sugar, hints of mild oak with a medium-long finish.
 Perfect entry to the world.

 Debut commercial vintage from a son of one of the Masters of Beaujolais, at long last, Alex Foillard is bringing his wines to the world.
 Starting with an epic hail vintage, supply was quite limited for much of the North.
 Luckily Bouilly and Côte de Brouilly had minimal damage.
 For those in the know, 2016 Burgundy's will be wines for the ages. — 4 months ago